-If you arrive up to 30 minutes late for class your record will record a absence.
-If you leave up to 30 minutes before the Instructor dismisses class, the instructor will also record an absence.
+If you arrive 30+ minutes late for class or clinical, your Instructor will record a absence and/or no clinical time.
+If you leave up to 30 minutes before the Instructor dismisses class or clinical, the Instructor will also record an absence and/or no clinical time.